This entire loop has been closed since it was burned in the August 2020 lightning fires.

 Butano Ridge's remoteness, easy-to-hike roads, and attractive woods reminds me a lot of various logging road hikes on the North Coast, like the Mill Creek Watershed, Orick Horse Trails, and the Humboldt Redwoods backcountry.

 Start at the Hoffman Creek Trailhead, where there’s no parking fee.
 Start on Old Haul Road, which passes through a few fields and then runs through a Christian camp before entering the main body of the park in about a mile.
 The road passes through a second-growth grove with many huge stumps that must have once been quite impressive trees.
 One old-growth tree has been left standing by the side of the road.

-Turn right onto the Ocean View Trail, which is a little misleadingly named since the trail itself doesn't actually have any views.
-It starts climbing through a shallow canyon with a lush, dark grove of heavily-logged redwoods among ferns.
-The woods get progressively more arid-looking as the trail climbs, progressing through an area of very small redwoods, then a mixture of tanoak and scattered redwoods, as the ferns and sorrel give way to huckleberry bushes.
+At two miles, turn right onto the Ocean View Trail, which is a little misleadingly named since the trail itself doesn't actually have any views.
+It starts climbing through a shallow canyon with a lush, dark grove of heavily-logged redwoods amid ferns and redwood sorrel.
+The woods get progressively dryer-looking and more open as the trail climbs, progressing through an area of very small redwoods, then a mixture of tanoak and scattered redwoods, as the ferns and sorrel give way to huckleberry bushes.

-As the trail approaches the ridge, signs of logging become less frequent, the redwoods get a little bigger, and there are even a few small old-growth trees (the old-growth trees have a lighter color, smoother bark, and fewer branches low on the trunk).
+As the trail approaches the ridge, signs of logging become less frequent, the redwoods get a little bigger, and there are even a few small old-growth trees, which have a lighter color, smoother bark, and fewer branches low on the trunk.

 The singletrack trail ends at a dirt logging road.
 Turn left.
 (To the right, the road undulates up and down over the ridgetop and eventually emerges from the woods to offer strikingly broad vistas over the Butano Creek watershed.
 The official map promises an "ocean view" after 1 mile, but in fact it's more like 1.6 miles.)